Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 Superficial nerves: medial cutaneous nerve of the forearm. lateral cutaneous nerve of the forearm.

-Venepuncture: Venesection: is performed if long-term infusions are necessary when venipuncture is impossible, .1 moment - vein isolation, .2 moment - ligatures under the allocated vein,.
-3rd moment - dissection of the anterior wall of the vein and its catheterization. after which the proximal ligature is tied on the catheter. and the peripheral end of the vein is tied with a distal ligature.
-4th moment - suturing the wound with interrupted silk sutures ..
+Venipuncture: Venesection: performed when long-term infusions are necessary when venipuncture is impossible, .1 moment - isolating the vein, .2 moment - placing ligatures under the isolated vein.
+3rd moment - dissection of the anterior wall of the vein and its catheterization. after which the proximal ligature is tied to the catheter. and the distal ligature is used to tie the peripheral end of the vein.
+Step 4 - suturing the wound with interrupted silk sutures.

-radial nerve shoulder, together with the deep artery of the shoulder and its branches, along the upper and middle third of the shoulder, is located in a spiral canal. this canal is formed in front by the furrow of the radial nerve of the humerus. behind - the triceps muscle of the shoulder,.
-The proximity of the radial nerve of the shoulder to the bone explains its damage by bone fragments during a fracture or its involvement in the callus. paralysis and paresis can be observed when a hemostatic tourniquet is applied. especially when applied in the middle third,. because here the nerve is most closely in contact with the bone. therefore, the tourniquet is correctly applied in the upper third of the shoulder. where the contact of the radial nerve and the humerus is less pronounced.
+Radial nerve The shoulder, together with the deep brachial artery and its branches along the upper and middle third of the shoulder, is located in a spiral canal.
+This canal is formed anteriorly by the groove of the radial nerve of the humerus. behind - the triceps brachii muscle.
+The proximity of the radial nerve of the shoulder to the bone explains its damage by bone fragments during a fracture or its involvement in the callus. paralysis and paresis can be observed when a hemostatic tourniquet is applied. especially when applying it in the middle third. because here the nerve is in most close contact with the bone. therefore, the tourniquet should be applied correctly in the upper third of the shoulder. where the contact of the radial nerve and the humerus is less pronounced.

-The radial nerve on the border with the axillary fossa lies behind the brachial artery, then passes between the long and medial heads of the triceps muscle into the spiral canal.
-Having rounded the bone in the lower third of the shoulder, the nerve appears on its outer surface between the brachial and brachioradialis muscles.
-Innervates the triceps muscle, brachioradialis and gives skin branches to the back surface of the shoulder and forearm.
-Projection line - from the middle of the rear edge deltoid muscle to the lower end of the lateral groove of the biceps muscle.
+The radial nerve at the border with the axillary fossa lies behind the brachial artery, then passes between the long and medial heads of the triceps muscle into a spiral canal.
+Having circled the bone in the lower third of the shoulder, the nerve appears on its outer surface between the brachialis and brachioradialis muscles.
+Innervates the triceps muscle, brachioradialis and gives off cutaneous branches to the posterior surface of the shoulder and forearm.
+Projection line – from the middle of the rear edge deltoid muscle to the lower end of the lateral groove of the biceps muscle.

 Ulnar nerve

-The ulnar nerve passes into the ulnar groove from the posterior ulnar region between the heads of the ulnar flexor of the wrist, it gives motor branches to this muscle and to the ulnar part of the deep flexor of the fingers.
-In the middle third of the forearm, the ulnar branch and the dorsal branch depart from the ulnar nerve, which deviates inwards, passes between the ulna and the ulnar flexor of the wrist, pierces its own fascia of the forearm and, at the border with the wrist, passes to the rear of the hand
+The ulnar nerve passes into the ulnar groove from the posterior ulnar region between the heads of the flexor carpi ulnaris, it gives motor branches to this muscle and to the ulnar part of the deep flexor digitorum.
+In the middle third of the forearm, the palmar branch and the dorsal branch depart from the ulnar nerve, which bends inwards, passes between the ulna and ulnar flexor wrist, penetrates the own fascia of the forearm and, at the border with the wrist, moves to the back of the hand

-median nerve lies in the canalis carpalis along with the tendons of the superficial and deep flexors of the p-tsev and m.flexor pollicis longus.
-Its branches nah-Xia under the PLD, next to it nah-Xia palmar branches n.ulnaris.
-From them depart nn.digitales palmares communes, to-rye affairs on their own. digital nerves (those exit. h-z KO to the fingers).
+Median nerve lies in the canalis carpalis along with the tendons of the superficial and deep flexor muscles and m.flexor pollicis longus.
+Its branches are under the PLD, next to it are palmar branches of n.ulnaris.
+From them depart nn.digitales palmares communes, which are divided into their own. digital nerves (those exit from the KO to the fingers).

-The “forbidden zone” is a place of retreat. from the median nerve of the branch to the muscle of the tenar (projected onto the prox. half of the tenar).
+“Forbidden zone” is a place of departure. from the median nerve branch to the thenar muscles (projected onto the proximal half of the thenar).

-In lat. side goes superficial palmar branch a.radialis.
-For honey. side go elbow. s-dy and nerves (in canalis carpi ulnaris).
+In lat. goes to the side superficial palmar branch of a.radialis.
+On honey the elbow goes to the side. s-dy and nerves (in canalis carpi ulnaris).

-In fiber under LA nah-Xia superficial palmar arch (arr-Xia at the expense of a.ulnaris, edges anastomoses with the surface of the palmar branch of a.radialis) - lies in the middle of the 3rd metacarpal bone.
-3 aa.digitales palmares co-mmunes depart from it, to-rye, having left through the KO, anastomy with the metacarpal arteries (from the GLD) and divide into their own digital arteries (which supply The sides of 2-5 fingers facing each other are located. .
+In the fiber near LA nah-sya superficial palmar arch (arranged by the a.ulnaris, the edges anastomose with the superficial palmar branch of the a.radialis) – lies in the middle of the 3rd metacarpal bone.
+3 aa.digitales palmares co-mmunes depart from it, which, having exited through the KO, anastomose with the metacarpal arteries (from the GLD) and divide into their own digital arteries (which supply there are sides of 2-5 fingers facing each other.
+The little finger receives a branch from a.ulnaris (before the formation of the arch), and the thumb and 1/2 of the index finger - from a.prin-ceps pollicis (branch of a.radialis) .

 Deep palmar arch lies proximal to the PLD on the interosseous muscles under the flexor tendons (separated from them by fiber and deep fascia).
-Obr-Xia at the expense of a.radialis, edge anastast with a deep palmar branch a.ulna-ris.
-Aa.metetarseae palmares depart from the arc (which then anastomize with the same dorsal ones and flow into aa.digitales palmares communes
+It is formed due to the a.radialis, the edges are analogous to the deep palmar branch of the a.ulna-ris.
+Aa.metetarseae palmares depart from the arch (which then anastomose with the dorsal ones of the same name and flow into aa.digitales palmares communes

-In the neurology of "mononeuropathies", one of the main problems is the problem of determining the "level of nerve damage", since an adequate clinical and expert assessment of the severity of the disease and its prognosis, as well as an adequate development of therapeutic and preventive measures, depend on the "adequacy of its solution".
-Consider the basic principles of the "level" diagnosis of neuropathy on the example of the radial nerve (n.
-Radialis).
-It should first be noted that the "level" diagnosis of neuropathy is appropriate only in the absence of clear indications of the level of exposure to an exogenous provoking factor (for example, a fracture of the "beam in a typical place" or a fracture of the humerus at the level of its c/3), which requires identification the level of nerve pathology according to the basic principles of topical diagnostics in neurology (in particular, according to the "level principle"), as well as in the differential diagnosis of the causes limiting one or another action in the limb - pathology of the musculoskeletal system or "purely neurogenic" cause (for example, pathology of the superficial branch of the radial nerve in case of a fracture of the radius in the n / c, i.e. in case of a fracture of the radius in a "typical place" will never cause limitation of extension of the hand and fingers, but will only cause pathological deficient or irritative phenomena).
-Before proceeding to the level diagnostics (and its principles) of the pathology of the radial nerve, it is necessary, firstly, to consider the course of the radial nerve and its main (“ramus”) dichotomies, and secondly, to consider the muscles and skin areas that the radial nerve innervates, and thirdly, to correlate the first with the second, then determine at what level which muscles and skin areas are innervated by the radial nerve (its branches).
+In the neurology of “mononeuropathies,” one of the main problems is the problem of determining the “level of nerve damage,” since an adequate clinical expert assessment of the severity of the disease and its prognosis, as well as the adequate development of treatment and preventive measures, depends on the “adequacy of its solution.”
+Let us consider the basic principles of “level” diagnosis of neuropathy using the example of the radial nerve (n. radialis).
+It must first be noted that a “level” diagnosis of neuropathy is advisable only in the absence of clear indications of the level of influence of an exogenous provoking factor (for example, a fracture of the “ray in a typical place” or a fracture of the humerus at the level of its c/3), which requires identification level of nerve pathology according to the basic principles of topical diagnostics in neurology (in particular, according to the “level principle”), as well as in the differential diagnosis of causes limiting one or another action in a limb - pathology of the musculoskeletal system or a “purely neurogenic” cause (for example, the pathology of the superficial branch of the radial nerve in a fracture of the radius in the lower part, i.e. in a fracture of the radius in a “typical place” will never cause limitations in the extension of the hand and fingers, but will only cause pathological deficit or irritative phenomena).
+Before moving on to the level diagnosis (and its principles) of the pathology of the radial nerve, it is necessary, firstly, to consider the course of the radial nerve and its main (“ramal”) dichotomies, secondly, to consider the muscles and areas of the skin that innervate the radial nerve, and thirdly, correlate the first with the second, then decide at what level which muscles and areas of the skin innervate the radial nerve (its branches).

-course of the radial nerve : the radial nerve is formed from the [secondary] posterior brachial plexus and is a derivative of the ventral branches of the CV - CVIII spinal nerves; along the posterior armpit, the nerve descends, being the axillary artery and located sequentially on the abdomen of the subscapularis muscle, on the tendons of the latissimus dorsi and the large round muscle; having reached the shoulder-axillary angle between the inner part of the shoulder and the lower edge of the posterior wall of the armpit, the radial nerve is adjacent to a dense connective tissue ribbon formed by the connection of the lower edge of the latissimus dorsi muscle and the posterior tendon part of the long head of the triceps brachii muscle (in the region of the exit of the radial nerve from the axillary fossa from its the main trunk departs the posterior cutaneous nerve of the shoulder); further, the nerve lies directly on the humerus and the groove of the radial nerve, otherwise called "[gutter]", in this channel the nerve describes a spiral around the humerus, passing from the inside and posteriorly in the anterolateral direction; further, the nerve at the level of the outer edge of the shoulder at the border of the middle and lower third of the shoulder changes the direction of its course, turns forward and pierces the external intermuscular septum, passing into the anterior compartment of the shoulder; below, the nerve passes through the initial part of the brachioradialis muscle and descends between it and the brachialis muscle; having passed the shoulder muscle, the radial nerve crosses the capsule of the elbow joint and passes to the arch support; in the ulnar region at the level of the external epicondyle of the shoulder or a few centimeters above or below it, the main trunk of the radial nerve into the superficial and deep branches; the superficial branch goes under the brachioradialis muscle on the forearm; in its upper third, the nerve is located outward from the radial artery, passes through the gap between the bone and the tendon of the brachioradialis muscle to the back of the lower end of the forearm; here this branch is divided into five dorsal digital nerves (nn. digitales dorsales); the latter branch in the radial half of the dorsum of the hand from the nail phalanx I, middle phalanx II and the radial half of the III fingers; the branch of the radial nerve enters the gap between the superficial and deep bundles of the supinator and is directed to the dorsum of the forearm (the dense fibrous upper edge of the superficial bundle of the supinator is called Froze's arcade); penetrating through the instep canal, the deep branch of the radial nerve is adjacent to the neck and body of the radius and then exits to the dorsum of the forearm, under the short and long superficial extensors of the hand and fingers.
+Course of the radial nerve : the radial nerve is formed from the [secondary] posterior brachial plexus and is a derivative of the ventral branches of the CV - CVIII spinal nerves; along the posterior axillary cavity, the nerve descends down, located in the axillary artery and located sequentially on the belly of the subscapularis muscle, on the tendons of the latissimus dorsi muscle and the teres major muscle; Having reached the brachioaxillary angle between the inner part of the shoulder and the lower edge of the posterior wall of the axillary cavity, the radial nerve is adjacent to a dense connective tissue band formed by the connection of the lower edge of the latissimus dorsi muscle and the posterior tendon part of the long head of the triceps brachii muscle (in the area where the radial nerve exits the axillary fossa from its the main trunk gives off the posterior cutaneous nerve of the shoulder); further, the nerve lies directly on the humerus and the groove of the radial nerve, otherwise called “[gutter]”, in this canal the nerve describes a spiral around the humerus, passing from the inside and back in the anteroposterior direction; then the nerve at the level of the outer edge of the shoulder at the border of the middle and lower third of the shoulder changes the direction of its course, turns forward and pierces the external intermuscular septum, passing into the anterior compartment of the shoulder; below, the nerve passes through the initial part of the brachioradialis muscle and descends between it and the brachialis muscle; after passing the brachialis muscle, the radial nerve crosses the capsule of the elbow joint and passes to the supinator; in the ulnar region at the level of the external epicondyle of the shoulder or a few centimeters above or below it, the main trunk of the radial nerve into superficial and deep branches; the superficial branch goes under the brachioradialis muscle on the forearm; in its upper third, the nerve is located outward from the radial artery, passes through the gap between the bone and the tendon of the brachioradialis muscle to the dorsal lower end of the forearm; here this branch is divided into five dorsal digital nerves (nn. digitales dorsales); the latter branch in the radial half of the dorsal surface of the hand from the nail phalanx of the first, middle phalanx of the second and radial half of the third fingers; the branch of the radial nerve enters the gap between the superficial and deep fascicles of the supinator and is directed to the dorsum of the forearm (the dense fibrous upper edge of the superficial fascicle of the supinator is called the arcade of Froese); penetrating through the supinator canal, the deep branch of the radial nerve is adjacent to the neck and body of the radius and then exits onto the dorsum of the forearm, under the short and long superficial extensors of the hand and fingers.
 The continuation of the deep branch of the radial nerve is the dorsal (posterior) interosseous nerve of the forearm - it passes between the extensors of the thumb to the wrist joint.
-Thus, four most important (from a clinical point of view) parts of the radial nerve can be distinguished: 1. main trunk (motor and sensory function) - at the level of the humerus, 2. superficial branch (sensory function), 3. internal branch (motor function ) and its continuation - 4. posterior (dorsal) interosseous nerve (motor and sensory function).
+Thus, we can distinguish four most important (from a clinical point of view) parts of the radial nerve: 1. main trunk (motor and sensory function) - at the level of the humerus, 2. superficial branch (sensory function), 3. internal branch (motor function ) and its continuation – 4. posterior (dorsal) interosseous nerve (motor and sensory function).

-Sensory innervation: the posterior cutaneous nerve branches off in the area of the axillary outlet (supplies the dorsum of the shoulder almost to the olecranon); the posterior cutaneous nerve of the forearm separates from the main nerve trunk in the brachio-axillary angle or in the spiral canal (regardless of the location of the branch, this branch always passes through the spiral canal, innervating the posterior surface of the forearm); at the level of the lower part of the rear of the forearm, the superficial branch is divided into five dorsal digital nerves (nn. digitales dorsales), which innervate the skin of the radial half of the dorsal surface of the hand from the nail phalanx I, the middle phalanx II and the radial half of the III fingers; the posterior (dorsal) interosseous nerve of the forearm gives off thin sensitive branches for the interosseous septum, periosteum of the radius and ulna, the posterior surface of the carpal and carpal joints.
+Sensory innervation: the posterior cutaneous nerve branches in the area of the axillary exit (supplies the dorsum of the shoulder almost to the olecranon); the posterior cutaneous nerve of the forearm is separated from the main trunk of the nerve at the brachioaxillary angle or in the spiral canal (regardless of the location of the branch, this branch always passes through the spiral canal, innervating the posterior surface of the forearm); at the level of the lower part of the dorsum of the forearm, the superficial branch is divided into five dorsal digital nerves (nn. digitales dorsales), which innervate the skin of the radial half of the dorsal surface of the hand from the nail phalanx of the first, middle phalanx of the second and radial half of the third fingers; The posterior (dorsal) interosseous nerve of the forearm gives off thin sensory branches to the interosseous septum, the periosteum of the radius and ulna, and the posterior surface of the wrist and carpometacarpal joints.

-Thus, the radial nerve innervates: the muscles of the posterolateral part of the shoulder, forearm and hand (which extend the shoulder, forearm, hand, fingers of the hand [main phalanges], supinate the forearm and hand, take the hand to the radial and ulnar sides, etc.), the skin of the back of the shoulder , forearms and hands (see diagram), etc.
+Thus, the radial nerve innervates: the muscles of the posterolateral part of the shoulder, forearm and hand (which extend the shoulder, forearm, hand, fingers [main phalanges], supinate the forearm and hand, abduct the hand to the radial and ulnar sides, etc.), the skin of the back of the shoulder , forearms and hands (see diagram), etc.

-Depending on the level (height) of the lesion in the syndrome of complete damage to the radial nerve, 8 clinically significant levels of compression can be distinguished:
+Depending on the level (height) of the lesion in the syndrome of complete lesion of the radial nerve, 8 clinically significant levels of compression can be distinguished:

 1. at the level of the upper third of the shoulder

-1. the presence of hypoesthesia on the posterior surface of the shoulder, forearm, radial half of the dorsum of the hand from the nail phalanx I, middle phalanx II and the radial half of the III fingers;
+1. the presence of hypoesthesia on the posterior surface of the shoulder, forearm, the radial half of the dorsal surface of the hand from the nail phalanx of the first finger, the middle phalanx of the second and the radial half of the third finger;

 2. weakness of forearm extension;

-3. absence (decrease) of the reflex from the triceps muscle of the shoulder;
+3. absence (decreased) reflex from the triceps brachii muscle;

-4. when stretching the arms forward to the horizontal line, a “hanging” or “falling” hand is revealed (paresis of the extensors of the hand and extensors of the II - V fingers in the metacarpophalangeal joints);
+4. when stretching the arms forward to a horizontal line, a “dangling” or “falling” hand is revealed (paresis of the extensors of the hand and extensors of the II - V fingers in the metacarpophalangeal joints);

 5. weakness of extension and abduction of the first finger;